-It is the Policy of TCS to train workforce members on the safe and secure usage of mobile devices that are utilized to access, use, transmit, or store Protected Health Information It is the Policy of TCS to fully document all mobile device-related activities which involve Protected Health Information, in accordance with our Documentation Policy and the requirements of HIPAA.
-Proced dures Or wi of to inc nly company-owned and authorized devices may be used to transmit electronic PHI.
-Any exception II require specific approval by the Executive Director as well as the employee's acknowledgement TCS BYOD Policy.
-Any access, use, transmittal or storage of Protected Health Information subject this Policy by a Mobile Device, and any use of a Mobile Device in any TCS facility or office, cluding an authorized home office or remote site, must be in compliance with all TCS policies at all mes. ☐ Au uthorization to use a Mobile Device may be suspended at any time: • If the User fails or refuses to comply with this Policy; • In order to avoid, prevent or mitigate the consequences of a violation of this Policy; In connection with the investigation of a possible or proven security breach, security incident, or violation of TCS 's policies; • In order to protect life, health, privacy, reputational or financial interests; to protect any assets, information, reputational or financial interests of TCS ; • Upon the direction of the Executive Director.
-Authorization to use a Mobile Device terminates: • Automatically upon the termination of a User's status as a member of TCS 's workforce; • Upon a change in the User's role as a member of TCS 's Workforce, unless continued authorization is deemed appropriate. • If it is determined that the User violated this or any other TCS policy, in accordance with TCS 's Sanction policy. ☐ Th e use of a Mobile Device without authorization, while authorization is suspended, or after thorization has been terminated is a violation of this Policy. any time, any Mobile Device may be subject to audit to ensure compliance with this and other TC S policies.
-Any User receiving such a request shall transfer possession of the Mobile Device to the receiving the request.
+- □ It is the Policy of TCS to train workforce members on the safe and secure usage of mobile devices that are utilized to access, use, transmit, or store Protected Health Information - □ It is the Policy of TCS to fully document all mobile device-related activities which involve Protected Health Information, in accordance with our Documentation Policy and the requirements of HIPAA.

-Executive Director at once, unless a later transfer date and time is indicated in the request, and shall not delete or modify any information subject to this Policy which is stored on the Mobile Device after
+- Only company-owned and authorized devices may be used to transmit electronic PHI.
+Any exception will require specific approval by the Executive Director as well as the employee's acknowledgement of TCS BYOD Policy.
+Any access, use, transmittal or storage of Protected Health Information subject to this Policy by a Mobile Device, and any use of a Mobile Device in any TCS facility or office, including an authorized home office or remote site, must be in compliance with all TCS policies at all times. - Authorization to use a Mobile Device may be suspended at any time: - If the User fails or refuses to comply with this Policy; - In order to avoid, prevent or mitigate the consequences of a violation of this Policy; - In connection with the investigation of a possible or proven security breach, security incident, or violation of TCS's policies; - In order to protect life, health, privacy, reputational or financial interests; to protect any assets, information, reputational or financial interests of TCS; - Upon the direction of the Executive Director. - Authorization to use a Mobile Device terminates: - Automatically upon the termination of a User's status as a member of TCS's workforce; - Upon a change in the User's role as a member of TCS's Workforce, unless continued authorization is deemed appropriate. - If it is determined that the User violated this or any other TCS policy, in accordance with TCS's Sanction policy. - □ The use of a Mobile Device without authorization, while authorization is suspended, or after authorization has been terminated is a violation of this Policy. - At any time, any Mobile Device may be subject to audit to ensure compliance with this and other TCS policies.
+Any User receiving such a request shall transfer possession of the Mobile Device to the Executive Director at once, unless a later transfer date and time is indicated in the request, and shall not delete or modify any information subject to this Policy which is stored on the Mobile Device after receiving the request.